ifilot/pymodia/README.md

+![Build status](https://gitlab.tue.nl/inorganic-materials-chemistry/pymodia/badges/master/pipeline.svg)

 # PyMODIA

-![Build status](https://gitlab.tue.nl/inorganic-materials-chemistry/pymodia/badges/master/pipeline.svg)

 ## Purpose

 PyMoDia is a python package designed for making SVG images of [molecular orbital diagrams](https://en.wikipedia.org/wiki/Molecular_orbital_diagram) based on atomic orbital energies, molecular orbital energies and orbital coefficients.
-These energies and coefficients can either be obtained by using electronic structure calculation or be assumed to giving rise to qualatative diagrams.
+These energies and coefficients can either be obtained by using electronic structure calculation or be assumed to giving rise to qualitative diagrams.

 This package makes use of the [drawsvg](https://github.com/cduck/drawsvg) package to produce the SVG images.
 SVG images are vector based meaning that they are great for digital purposes.

-PyMoDia was made with educational purposes in mind but can also work as a visualiser in general.

 ## Documentation